jgscott/STA380/exercises/exercises01.md

 If you're unfamiliar with exchange-traded funds, you can read a bit about them [here](http://www.investopedia.com/terms/e/etf.asp).

-Download several years of daily data on these ETFs, using the functions in the `fFimport` package.
+Download several years of daily data on these ETFs, using the functions in the `quantmod` package, as we used in class.
 Go back far enough historically so that you get both good runs and bad runs of stock-market performance.
 Now explore the data and come to an understanding of the risk/return properties of these assets.
 Then consider three portfolios:
 - the even split: 20% of your assets in each of the five ETFs above.
 - something that seems safer than the even split, comprising investments in at least three classes.
 You choose the allocation, and you can certainly invest in more than three assets if you want.
 (You can even choose different ETFs if you want.)
 - something more aggressive (again, you choose the allocation) comprising investments in at least two classes/assets.
 By more aggressive, I mean a portfolio that looks like it has a chance at higher returns, but also involves more risk of loss.